 The three-course graduate certificate in Lean Healthcare Systems is a convenient advanced program for healthcare professionals (providers, nurses and administrators in hospitals, emergency departments, operating rooms, clinics, clinical laboratories, radiology laboratories, pharmacies and supply chain) desiring to acquire powerful and practical knowledge of streamlining operations, eliminating waste and increasing value to patients, providers and the enterprise using Lean management.
 The Certificate delivers modern and comprehensive practical education.
 No prior knowledge of Lean is required.
 The program is managed by the faculty of the Healthcare Systems Engineering program.
 The students who complete the Certificate program with the GPA of "B" or better can apply for re-admission into the Master’s degree program in Healthcare Systems Engineering and have all certificate courses credited towards the Master’s program.

-- SELP 535 Lean Healthcare 3 semester hours
+- HSEG 535 Lean and Six Sigma in Healthcare 3 semester hours

 WHY THE LMU CERTIFICATE?

 - Cooperative programs with Kaiser Permanente, highest-ranking US healthcare institution

 - Small student-to-faculty ratio